 Of course, you may feel your EFC is too high - and in any case, you are probably looking for ways to reduce your cost of college so that you can graduate with more money in the bank and fewer student loans.

 Never fear!
-There are still other aid options that will help maximize your investment: you might be eligible for merit-based aid provided from your institution.
+There are still other aid options that will help maximize your investment: You might be eligible for merit-based aid provided through your institution.
 Having a high EFC could affect your merit aid in some cases, but not always.

-However, colleges who don’t award much merit aid to students will not be a good bet.
-Those schools are more likely to focus awards on students who need the money to afford it, and your high EFC will mean you’re less likely to receive money.
+However, colleges that don’t award much merit aid to students will not be a good bet.
+Those schools are more likely to give awards to students who need the money in order to attend, and your high EFC will mean you’re less likely to receive money.